Q. How long has Pacific-Realtors.net been in business?

 Q. Do you do more than sell homes?

 A. Yes.
-We are involved in property management, commercial leasing and sales,
+We are involved in property management, commercial leasing, and the sale of

-apartment building sales, and land sales.
-Our affiliate, Pacific Business Advisors
+apartment buildings, commercial properties and land.
+Our affiliate, Pacific Business

 Q. Does Pacific-Realtors.net use an in-house accounting staff to prepare monthly